implse/Dynamic_Programming/README.md

 1 - Find solution.

-2 - Analyze the first solution.
+2 - Analyze the first solution.(Brute Force)

 3 - Identify the Subproblems.

 4 - Turn the solution around.

+#### Analyze the brute force solutions

+Estimate Time Complexity based on the number of recursive calls.

+Time Complexity is O(2^n)

+Space Complexity is O(n)